chertify/SP500/readme.md

 ---

-Accuracy is 88% for 2 vars and 87% for all diff variables Precision, Recal, F1 Score are much improved for 2 independent variables than in all diff variable.
+Accuracy is 88% for 2 vars and 87% for all diff variables.
+Precision, Recall, and F1 Score are much improved for 2 independent variables than in all diff variable.